Blog

 Second, audit your recent proposals.
 Open the last 15 to 20 bids you submitted and check them against the six triggers above.
 The pattern will become obvious quickly.
 Most freelancers discover they were relying on one or two template variants and submitting them across every matching project without customization.

 Third, rewrite your approach from scratch.
-Do not edit your existing templates — replace them.
+Don't edit your existing templates.
+Replace them entirely.
 Build a proposal structure that forces you to include at least two specific details from each project description: a mentioned technology, a stated deadline, or a requirement the client emphasized.

 Fourth, narrow your focus to projects where your skills are a direct match.
 Update your Freelancer.com profile to accurately reflect your current expertise, and only bid on projects that fall squarely within those skills.
 The narrower your focus, the easier it is to write proposals that demonstrate genuine relevance.

 Fifth, reduce volume and increase selectivity.
 If you were submitting 20 proposals per day, cut it to 5.
 Spend the time you save writing genuinely tailored proposals for projects where you have directly relevant experience.
-A 10 percent response rate on 5 targeted proposals beats a 2 percent rate on 20 scattershot bids — and the algorithm agrees.
+A 10 percent response rate on 5 targeted proposals beats a 2 percent rate on 20 scattershot bids.
+The algorithm agrees.

 See how our AI proposal generator creates unique, project-specific proposals for every bid.